Karlbovski/11ty-starter/.github/readme.md

 @import "design";
 ```
 > t i l >
-If e want to override Bulma variables it must be done before importing Bulma!!
+If we want to override Bulma variables it must be done before importing Bulma!!

 Now we can use [Bulma](https://bulma.io/) in our design.